tostenzel/psa-prizes/README.rst

 *PSA-prizes* is a Python package for simple prize analyses of PSA-graded trading cards.

-`PSA <https://www.psacard.com>`_ (Professional Sports Authenticator) grades the authenticity and condition of sport cards, such as baseball and basketball, and cards from TCGs (trading card games) like Magic, Yu-Gi-Oh! and Pokémon.
-These `grades <https://www.psacard.com/resources/gradingstandards#cards>`_ provide credible categories for these sensible collectibles in which prizes can be compared.
+`PSA <https://www.psacard.com>`_ (Professional Sports Authenticator) grades the authenticity and condition of sport cards, such as baseball and basketball cards, and cards from TCGs (trading card games) like Magic, Yu-Gi-Oh! and Pokémon.
+The `grades <https://www.psacard.com/resources/gradingstandards#cards>`_ provide credible categories for these sensible collectibles in which prizes can be compared.

 Features
 ========